GregTorrillo/Bartender/README.md

 </div>

 #Motivation:
-<p>As a former bartender, I wanted to create a simple powerful tool with a minimalistic design.</p>
+As a former bartender, I wanted to create a simple powerful tool with a minimalistic design.

 #Description:
-<p>It asks the user to enter a cocktail name, retrieves the cocktail from an api, and displays an image, ingredients, and instructions.</p>
+It asks the user to enter a cocktail name, retrieves the cocktail from an api, and displays an image, ingredients, and instructions.

 <h4>Api: https://thecocktaildb.com/api</h4>